 - You’ll need 16 GB of hard drive space for the 32-bit or 20 GB for the 64-bit

-That’s the minimum specs to run Windows 8, however there’s also a few other requirements if you want all of the features
+That’s the minimum specs to run Windows 8, however, there are also a few other requirements if you want all of the features

 - Obviously to use the touch features you’ll need either a touchscreen monitor or tablet.